dherkime/UserManagement/README.md

 ## Installation

+1. Clone
-1. (Optional; the app can also be run standalone) Install [MongoDB](http://docs.mongodb.org/master/installation/) and fire up the Mongo daemon: `mongod`
+2. (Optional; the app can also be run standalone) Install [MongoDB](http://docs.mongodb.org/master/installation/) and fire up the Mongo daemon: `mongod`

 ## Fire up the app